amc-37/musictimer/README.md

     git commit -m "change msg"
     git push

-    MAKE SURE TO DO THIS BOTH WITHIN THE FOLDER YOU'RE WORKING IN, AND IN THE WHOLE WORKSPACE TOO IF YOU'RE WORKING IN SEVERAL FILES
+    MAKE SURE TO DO THIS FOR EVERY FOLDER YOU'RE IN!
+Doing this only saves the stuff within your current 'cd' or location.
+So, if you edited something in statusFP and readme, save those separately!
+One in cd statusFP and one in cd /workspaces/musictimer/

 **then other person does**